tina-snatak/sprint-0/Application CI Design | Jenkins | Software Configuration/DOC/readme.md

 | Easily maintainable and reusable code | Debugging can be complex for beginners   |
 | Supports scalable deployments         | Role needs testing across multiple OSes  |
 | Enables infrastructure as code (IaC) | May require frequent updates for plugins |

 ---

-This section demonstrates how to set up Jenkins using an **Ansible role** as a proof of concept before full implementation in the next sprint.
-Ensure that you have downloaded Ansible; please refer to [Installation Guide for Ansible]().

----